kubernetes/website/docs/user-guide/kubeconfig-file.md

 ### Final notes for tying it all together

-So, tying this all together, a quick start to creating your own kubeconfig file:
+So, tying this all together, a quick start to create your own kubeconfig file:

 - Take a good look and understand how your api-server is being launched: You need to know YOUR security requirements and policies before you can design a kubeconfig file for convenient authentication.